-Tips on how to make Pierniczki świąteczne
+Tips on how to make Pierniczki świąteczne (Polish Christmas Cookies)

-I am lucky in that I have my lovely friend Ren, who included a recipe for these pierniczki świąteczne in her new cookbook Wild Honey and Rye.
+I am lucky in that I have my lovely friend Ren, who included a recipe for these Pierniczki świąteczne in her new cookbook Wild Honey and Rye.
 So, I did not have to worry about the actual recipe itself, as I know her recipes are amazing.
-I would love to share some tips from her and from me (after baking them 3 times now) to help make baking your Polish Christmas cookies really easy.
+I would love to share some tips from her and from me (after baking them 5 times now) to help make baking your Polish Christmas cookies really easy.
 You get the full recipe further below.

 The recipe calls for either rye flour or plain flour.
 I decided to use about half and half rye and plain flour and that gave me a cookie texture that I like.
 Try a few various combinations till you get the texture that is right for you.

-Rolling the Christmas cookie dough
+Rolling the Christmas Cookie Dough

 You will need to roll the dough to about 3mm thickness.
-Shape the dough into a ball using your hand, put on a lightly floured surface and sprinkle some flour on the top and roll from the center outwards.
+Shape the dough into a ball using your hand, put on a lightly floured surface and sprinkle some flour on the top and roll from the centre outwards.
 Sprinkle on some flour again if it starts to stick to the rolling pin.
 Try and make sure you roll the dough to the same thickness along its diameter so that the cookies bake at the same rate.

 Get the kids involved in cutting as this makes it much more fun.
 Try and cut the cookies next to each other to avoid having too much cookie dough left.
 After cutting out the first batch of cookies you can simply gather up the remaining, roll it out again and cut out more cookies.
 I find that the metal cutters are easier to use, simply cut, give it a little wriggle and lift.
-I then quickly transfer the dough in the cutter to the baking tray and give the dough a gently tap to release it on to the baking tray.
+I then quickly transfer the dough in the cutter to the baking tray and give the dough a gentle tap to release it on to the baking tray.

 Baking the Pierniczki świąteczne